Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 There are a few more methods which result from the fact that AbstractModel implements several higher-level interfaces, namely :doxy:`IParameterizable`, :doxy:`IConfigurable`, :doxy:`INameable`, and :doxy:`ISerializable`.
-For example, models are parameterizable, can be configured from a file and serialized to store results:
+For example, models are parameterizable and serialized to store results:

 ======================   ==============================================================================